 The originally Finnish Metsämieli (which literally means, Forestmind) method aims to develop one´s “mind skills” using nature, and specifically the forest, as the backdrop with already built in mechanisms to improve one´s health and mood.

 Nature has been proven to improve our health through different ways.
-Lowering blood pressure and stress hormone levels in our blood, boosting our immune system and improving our mood are just some of the proven benefits we can enjoy after spending some time in nature.
-Furthermore, studies show, that being exposed to nature or natural elements can affect our emotions and even behavior.
+Lowering blood pressure and stress hormone levels in our blood, boosting our immune system and improving our mood are just some of the proven benefits we can enjoy after spending time in nature.
+Furthermore, studies show that being exposed to nature can affect our emotions and even behavior.

 What does a Forest Mind walk entail?

 Although I am a nature guide, Forest Mind walk is not a traditional guided nature tour (wandeling met een natuurgids).
 And although the focus of Forest Mind walks is not on learning about nature, I am happy to attempt to answer any questions you might have about the surrounding natural environment.